meighanv/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 * Find the error in the following pseudocode.

 ```
-Constant Real GRAVITY = 9.81
+Constant Real GRAVITY = 9.81 //proper form to define a constant
-Display "Rates of acceleration of an objet in free fall:"
+Display "Rates of acceleration of an object in free fall:"
 Display "Earth: ", GRAVITY, " meters per second every second."
 Set GRAVITY = 1.63
 Display "Moon: ", GRAVITY, " meters per second every second."